iknair1/cypress-client-tests/Readme.md

 ##### Lets begin with pain points!
 The performance app under test was making were making fetch calls which are and not supported by Cypress.
-I have used polyfill as a workaround(/tests/cypress/integration/dashboard.spec.js).
+I have used polyfill as a workaround(Example can be seen here: /tests/cypress/integration/dashboard.spec.js).
 This then allows me to make a XHR request for which I have mocked the responses.
 [Read more here](https://github.com/cypress-io/cypress-example-recipes/blob/master/examples/stubbing-spying__window-fetch/cypress/integration/polyfill-fetch-from-tests-spec.js)

 In the nutshell, we have mocked all the server side calls i.e /properties,/client/config,/count?property=**, The idea is to delete all the fetch calls before load and then evaluate the XHR requests.
-Once that is done, we run the tests for that particular page.
+Once that is done, we run the client side tests for that particular page.

 To start cypress tests from your terminal(on MAC):
 ```